 More 'Debt and equity securities, and derivatives offers' guides:

-- Information and documents to provide when registering an offer.
+- Debt and equity securities, and derivatives offers registration process Information and documents to provide when registering an offer.

-- Some online transactions, such as registering an offer, have a fee attached.
+- Debt and equity securities, and derivatives offers fees Some online transactions, such as registering an offer, have a fee attached.

-- Find out when you need to file an annual confirmation notice for an offer.
+- Filing annual confirmation notices When you need to file an annual confirmation notice for an offer.

-- Licensed Non-bank Deposit Takers with a registered offer must file additional financial information.
+- Filing additional NBDT financial information Licensed Non-Bank Deposit Takers with a registered offer must file additional financial information.

-- Find out how to update details and documents for an offer.
+- Keeping debt, equity and derivatives details up to date How to update details and documents for an offer.

-- Read our guidelines for preparing and uploading documents, including PDS.
+- Uploading debt, equity and derivatives documents Our guidelines for preparing and uploading documents, including PDS.

-- Find out how to withdraw an offer before it opens, or finalise one that's no longer active.
+- Withdrawing or finalising offers Find out how to withdraw an offer before it opens, or finalise one that's no longer active.

-- These guides relate to your online application to register an offer.
+- Debt, equity and derivatives legislative reference guides These guides relate to your online application to register an offer.